Attach2Cloud

 What is the cost / benefit justification of Attach2Cloud?

-• Maximizing your Office 365 investments by accelerating adoption and increasing usage of Office 365 advanced collaboration features.
+• Maximizing your MS 365 investments by accelerating adoption and increasing usage of MS 365 advanced collaboration features.

-Depending on the customers, one or the other of these benefits is predominant, but in any case, they are fully mutually reinforcing.
+Depending on the customer, one or the other of these benefits is predominant, but in all cases, they reinforce each other.

 Maximizing your Office 365 investments by accelerating adoption and increasing usage of Office 365 advanced collaboration features:

-Attach2Cloud provides a real service to all Office 365 Outlook users by transparently replacing the totally unproductive process of exchanging standard attached files by a new collaboration mode based on a single copy of these files stored in OneDrive, SharePoint Online or Teams, and allowing the use of Office 365’s advanced collaboration features such as co-edition and integrated version management on these files.
+Attach2Cloud provides a real service to all MS Outlook users by transparently replacing the totally unproductive process of exchanging standard attached files back and forth, by a new cloud-centric collaboration mode, based on sharing a single copy of these files stored in OneDrive, SharePoint Online or Teams.

-This very significantly improves the ROI of your MS 365 subscription.
+This drastically improves the ROI of your MS 365 subscription.

 Saving huge amount of time to users sharing files in the Cloud:

-Using Attach2Cloud is 2 to 3 times faster than any other way of sharing files in OneDrive, SharePoint Online and Teams.
+Using Attach2Cloud is at least 2 to 3 times faster than any other way of sharing files in OneDrive, SharePoint Online and Teams.

-Plus, since it is now that easy to share files in the cloud, users start doing it massively, improving very significantly, as developed above, the ROI of your MS 365 subscription.
+Plus, since it is now that easy to share files in the cloud, users start doing it massively, improving very significantly, as developed above, the ROI of your MS 365 subscriptions.

 Providing an ideal solution to exchange large and very large files:

-Attach2Cloud, by providing Office 365 users with an ideal solution to the needs of exchanging large and very large files, makes it unnecessary to use specific platforms that are often located outside the customer IT administrative and security perimeter.
+Attach2Cloud, by providing MS 365 users with an ideal solution to the need of exchanging large and very large files, makes it unnecessary to use specific platforms that are often located outside the customer IT administrative and security perimeter.

-Using such platforms (legitimate platforms of Shadow IT) sometimes raises integration or security questions and sometimes has costs.
-It also requires using specific apps or web sites, breaking the continuity of the Office 365 user environment.
+Using such platforms (legitimate of Shadow IT platforms) sometimes raises integration or security questions and sometimes has costs.
+It also requires using specific apps or web sites, breaking the continuity of the MS 365 user environment.

-Attach2Cloud, by refocusing large file exchanges to MS 365, cancels integration issues, possible risks and costs, while improving the productivity of Office 365 users.
+Attach2Cloud, by refocusing large file exchanges to MS 365, cancels integration issues, risks, and costs, while improving the productivity of MS 365 users.

-As you can see, Attach2Cloud has really the power to significantly increase Office 365’s ROI at any MS 365 customer.
+As you can see, Attach2Cloud really has the power to significantly increase MS 365 ROI at any MS 365 customer.

-This is particularly true for all organizations facing low to moderate Office 365’s advanced collaboration features adoption rate and not wishing to invest heavily in user training, as well as for organizations needing to exchange (send but also receive) and share large and very large files internally and externally.
+This is particularly true for all organizations facing low to moderate MS 365 advanced collaboration features adoption rate and not wishing to invest heavily in user education and training, (i.e., based on our experience, the vast majority of MS 365 customers), as well as for organizations needing to exchange (sending but also receiving) and share large and very large files, internally and externally.

-For MS 365 customers with several thousand, tens of thousands or hundreds of thousands of Office 365 users, what is the value of a 10%, 20%, 30% (or more) increase of their MS 365 subscription ROI?
+For MS 365 customers of any sizes, would they have dozens, hundreds, thousand, tens of thousands or hundreds of thousands of MS 365 users, what is the value of a 10%, 20%, 30% (or more) increase of their MS 365 subscription ROI?

 In any case, by far higher than the cost of Attach2Cloud!